tanvirana/heterogeneous-hls4ml/README.md

 ## Type of change

-- [X] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [X] Breaking change - nnet::product::mult has different function template widths in configuration templates.
+As a temporary fix for dense layers, this line in the configuration template has been commented out
 - [X] A new research paper code implementation

 ## Tests